UPDATE (July 4, 2016 at 1.53am CST): At time of publication, Lao Shaoxing has already been closed down.

 Further down the street, we come upon scenes of vendors making doujiang (soymilk) in the streets.
 Boiling vats of the stuff sit upon naked gas fires, and deep fryers for youtiao (fried dough crullers eaten along with the soymilk) spit fiercely.

 The most popular of such vendors is Lao Shaoxing, arguably Shanghai’s most famous doujiang and youtiao business.
-Attracting a line of at least 10 people, the family-run operation is presided over by the eternally grouchy patriarch (pictured above).
+Attracting a line of at least 10 people, the family-run operation is presided over by the eternally grouchy patriarch (pictured below).

 For him, the end of the street means the end of the business.
 “I have no plans to open a new shop elsewhere,” he says dismissively while pouring us a bowl of doujiang.
-“Once the street’s demolished, that’s it for me, I’m too tired.”
+“Once the street’s demolished, that’s it for me; I’m too tired.”
 It’s a distressing thought to contemplate that this Shanghainese culinary tradition may cease to be passed down to the next generation.

 Other famous food vendors in the area have been lucky to avoid the same curse.
 The proprietor of Changjiao Mian (‘long foot noodles’), a noodle shop run from a run down lane house by a husband and wife duo.
-Thanks to the business’ reputation (Anthony Bourdain ate there on a recent visit), it’s a surprisingly lucrative business – generating enough income to put the family’s daughter through medical school at Boston University.
+Thanks to the business’ reputation (Anthony Bourdain ate there on a recent visit), it’s a surprisingly lucrative business – generating enough income to put the couple’s daughter through medical school at Boston University.